Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Introduction

 Recognizing its potential benefits, numerous studies have implemented EMPC for microgrid energy management, demonstrating its practical effectiveness~\citep{hu2023economic}. \cite{parisio2014model} incorporated controllable loads into the model, allowing load curtailment as part of the energy management strategy. \cite{tobajas2022resilience} considered a hybrid ESS, resulting in a mixed-logical dynamical model in the EMPC formulation.
 In general, logic variables provide a compact and effective means to represent the discrete behaviors commonly encountered in microgrids, such as the ON/OFF status of fuel generators, charging/discharging modes of ESS, and purchasing/selling decisions when exchanging electricity with the main grid \citep{pippia2019single, tobajas2022resilience, hu2023economic, dasilva2025integrating}.
 Consequently, when MPC is applied to such systems, mixed-integer MPC (MI-MPC) formulations~\citep{karg2018deep} are typically required to handle both continuous and discrete dynamics.
 However, a major limitation of MI-MPC lies in its substantial computational burden.
 At each sampling instant, a constrained mixed-integer program must be solved online, which can become prohibitively expensive for large-scale or fast-evolving microgrids~\citep{pippia2019single, gao2021online, dasilva2025integrating}.
-This challenge is further exacerbated by the presence of longer prediction horizons, nonlinear system dynamics, and short sampling intervals, all of which significantly hinder real-time implementation even when using advanced optimization solvers.
+This challenge is further exacerbated by the presence of longer prediction horizons, nonlinear system dynamics, and short sampling intervals, all of which significantly hinder real-time implementation even when using advanced optimization solvers. \qt{While bi-level or hierarchical MPC formulations can alleviate part of the computational burden of hybrid MPC~\citep{guo2016optimal}, discrete optimization typically remains in the upper-level problem, meaning that mixed-integer programs must still be solved online.
+Consequently, the computational cost can remain significant and difficult to predict in real-time applications.
+In contrast, approximate MPC computes inputs via a simple policy evaluation with constant and predictable computation times.}

 Following several seminal works on approximating MPC policies using machine learning~\citep{chen2018approximating, drgovna2018approximate, hertneck2018learning, karg2018deep}, collectively known as learning-based approximate MPC, extensive research has explored the use of different neural networks for approximate MPC~\citep{shen2024generative, tong2025ensemble}.
 In parallel, some papers have focused on improving sample efficiency through fast data augmentation~\citep{krishnamoorthy2021sensitivity} and providing safety guarantees by adding a projection layer to the network~\citep{hose2025approximate}.
 A key advantage of approximate MPC lies in its ability to enable fast online computation, making it particularly attractive for real-time applications.
 As a result, it has been successfully applied to domains such as smart buildings~\citep{drgovna2018approximate, karg2018deep} and solar trough plants \citep{ruiz2025electric}.